Arthur Gary Bishop: Danny Davis

 On October 20, 1981, Bishop lured 4-year-old Danny Davis from a supermarket to his home half a block away.
 After playing with toys at Bishop's house, Davis became bored and started to cry.
 Concerned about the noise, Bishop put his hand over the boy's nose and mouth and suffocated him.
 Some other boys were coming over to Bishop's house, so he put the body in a couple of garbage bags and placed it in the corner of the kitchen.
 The next morning, after breakfast, Bishop took the body to Cedar Valley.
 Davis is the only murder victim whom Bishop did not molest.
 Several shoppers recalled a smiling man standing near the child but could only give vague descriptions of his appearance.
-Police launched one of the biggest searches in Salt Lake County history: teams of searchers scoured neighborhoods, divers dredged ponds and lakes, shoppers at the supermarket where Davis vanished agreed to undergo hypnosis to dislodge greater details of the abductor, fliers were printed offering a $20,000 reward, and the FBI were contacted, but were unable to find any trace of the boy.
+Police launched one of the biggest searches in Salt Lake County history: teams of searchers scoured neighborhoods, divers dredged ponds and lakes, shoppers at the supermarket where Davis vanished agreed to undergo hypnosis to dislodge greater details of the abductor, fliers were printed offering a $20,000 reward, and the FBI was contacted, but the boy was not located.

 Troy Ward

 After murdering Danny Davis, Bishop vowed to never do it again.
-However, almost two years later, on June 22, 1983, Bishop abducted 6-year-old Troy Ward while the boy was waiting on the corner near his home for his mother to return from the store with ice cream and cake; it was his sixth birthday.
+However, almost two years later, on June 22, 1983, Bishop abducted Troy Ward while the boy was waiting on the corner near his home for his mother to return from the store with ice cream and cake; it was his sixth birthday.
 Bishop, now using the alias Roger Downs, took Ward to his bungalow and asked if he wanted to play a game.
 Ward said yes, and Bishop handcuffed him, tied him between two pillars in his basement, and pulled his pants down.
 When Ward began to cry, Bishop hit him with a rubber mallet until he was silent.
 Bishop put Ward's body in a trash bag and tossed it into a stream in Big Cottonwood Canyon, thinking it would be easier than burying another body in the desert.

 Graeme Cunningham

-One month later, on July 14, 1983, 13-year-old Graeme Cunningham was set to go on a trip to California with a friend and his father: "John" and Roger Downs (Arthur Bishop).
+On July 14, 1983, 13-year-old Graeme Cunningham was set to go on a trip to California with a friend and his father: "John" and Roger Downs (Arthur Bishop).
 After Bishop picked up Cunningham, he tricked the teenager into going back to his home to pick up some marijuana to sell for cash.
 Bishop asked if Cunningham would pose for some photos, to which he agreed, in exchange for a skateboard.
 Bishop was afraid Cunningham would tell, so he hit Cunningham in the head twice with a hammer.
 He took Cunningham to the bathroom, filled the tub, and drowned him.
 He disposed of the body the same way he did Ward's.
 Two days later, "John" and Bishop went to California.